-In January 1998, the Board of Directors authorized the purchase of up to 800,000 shares of National Beverage common stock.
-There were no shares purchased during the three fiscal years ended April 28, 2007.
-Aggregate shares purchased since January 1998 were 502,060.
+In January 1998, the Board of Directors authorized the purchase of up to 800,000 shares of National Beverage common stock of which 502,060 shares have been purchased.
+There were no shares purchased during the three fiscal years ended May 3, 2008.

-The Company is a party to a management agreement with Corporate Management Advisors, Inc. ("CMA"), a corporation owned by the Company's Chairman and Chief Executive Officer.
-Under the agreement, the employees of CMA provide our Company with corporate finance, strategic planning, business development and other management services for an annual base fee equal to one percent of consolidated net sales plus incentive compensation based on certain factors to be determined by the Compensation Committee of our Company's Board of Directors.
+The Company is a party to a management agreement with Corporate Management Advisors, Inc. ("CMA"), a corporation owned by our Chairman and Chief Executive Officer.
+Under the agreement, the employees of CMA provide us with corporate finance, strategic planning, business development and other management services for an annual base fee equal to one percent of consolidated net sales plus incentive compensation based on certain factors to be determined by the Compensation Committee of our Board of Directors.
 In July 2005, in connection with providing services under the management agreement, CMA became a twenty percent joint owner of an aircraft used by the Company.
-We incurred fees to CMA of \$5.4 million for fiscal 2007, \$5.2 million for fiscal 2006, and \$5.0 million for fiscal 2005.
-No incentive compensation has been incurred or approved under the management agreement since its inception.
-Included in accounts payable at April 28, 2007 and April 29, 2006 were amounts due CMA of \$2.5 million and \$1.3 million, respectively.
+We incurred fees to CMA of \$5.7 million for fiscal 2008, \$5.4 million for fiscal 2007, and \$5.2 million for fiscal 2006.
+No incentive compensation has been incurred or approved under the management since its inception.
+Included in accounts payable at May 3, 2008 and April 28, 2007 were amounts due CMA of \$2.7 million and \$2.5 million, respectively.